-This section covers changes that you should keep in mind as you attempt to upgrade your Ansible Tower Instance
+This section covers changes that you should keep in mind as you attempt to upgrade your Ansible Tower instance.

-- If you need to upgrade Red Hat Enterprise Linux and Ansible Tower, you will need to do a backup and restore of your Tower data.
-Refer to Upgrading an Existing Tower Installation in the Ansible Tower Installation and Reference Guide for further detail. - Because Ansible Tower runs with Python 3 starting in 3.5, custom settings files in /etc/tower/conf.d must be valid Python3 prior to upgrading to Ansible Tower 3.5 or later. - Clustered upgrades require special attention to instance and instance groups prior to starting the upgrade.
-Refer to the Setting up the Inventory File and ref:ag_clustering sections. - Prior versions of Ansible Tower used the variable name rabbitmq_host during installation.
+- Even if you already have a valid license from a previous version, you must still provide your credentials or a subscriptions manifest again upon upgrading to Ansible Tower 3.8.
+See Import a Subscription in the Ansible Tower User Guide. - If you need to upgrade Red Hat Enterprise Linux and Ansible Tower, you will need to do a backup and restore of your Tower data.
+Refer to Upgrading an Existing Tower Installation in the Ansible Automation Platform

+Installation and Reference Guide for further detail.

+- Clustered upgrades require special attention to instance and instance groups prior to starting the upgrade.
+Refer to the Setting up the Inventory File and see Clustering for details. - Prior versions of Ansible Tower used the variable name rabbitmq_host during installation.
 If you are upgrading from a previous version of Tower, and you previously specified rabbitmq_host in your inventory, simply rename rabbitmq_host to routable_hostname before upgrading.
 See Clustering for details.

-2.2 Obtaining Ansible Tower
+2.2 Obtaining the Installer